oracle-samples/oracle-timesten-samples/quickstart/classic/sample_code/jdbc/README.md

   `java syncJMS -xlauser <xlausername> -schema myUser -table product `

-For the full syntax of the program, use "java syncJMS -h".
+For the full syntax of the program, use "java syncJMS -h" or "java syncJMS2 -h".

 **Tptbm**